Hamilton Principle for Chiral Anomalies in Hydrodynamics: Introduction

 or where \(\bm E\) is the electric field, and \(^\star\!
 F^{\alpha\beta}=\tfrac 12 \e^{\alpha\beta\delta\gamma}F_{\delta\gamma}\) is the dual field tensor.

 The formula \eq{-1} is identical to the celebrated {\it axial-current anomaly} of QED.
-It appears that among two independent gauge symmetries of the classical Lagrangian of QED only the vector gauge transformation \eq{1.8}, gives rise to conserved current, that is the electric current \eq{1.01}.
-In this paper, we describe a similar situation in hydrodynamics.
-The Euler equation deformed by the axial coupling, which we obtained below, is invariant under both transformations, however, solutions of the equation which describe physical relevant flows are not.
+It appears that among two independent gauge symmetries of the classical Lagrangian of QED only the vector gauge transformation \eq{1.8}, gives rise to conserved current, that is the electric current \eq{1.01}. { The axial gauge invariance \eq{1.9} does not.} In this paper, we describe a similar situation in hydrodynamics. { We will see that the} Euler equation deformed by the axial coupling is invariant under both transformations, however, solutions of the equation which describe physical relevant flows are not.
 The conflict between the vector and the axial gauge symmetries in quantum field theory with Dirac fermions had been discovered in 1969 by Adler \cite{adler1969axial} and Bell and Jackiw \cite{bell1969pcac}.

 We recall that the Dirac multiplet consists of components of the left and right-handed chiral particles.
 The quantum states of a massless Dirac theory are characterized by the vector current \(j\) and the axial current \(j_{\sA}\), the sum and the difference of the currents of left and right components.
 Both currents are conserved and could be coupled with a vector and an axial-vector potential.
 However, due to subtle quantum effects the electromagnetic background field prevents the conservation of the axial current.
 Adler and Bell and Jackiw found that in units of the flux quantum \(\Phi_0=he/c\), where \(h\) is the Planck constant the divergence of the axial current is given precisely by the Eq.\eq{-1}.
 Furthermore, this result is largely insensitive to interaction and holds with or without axial potential.